onuri5/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+On line 72, in the console.log it calls for the name which is the parameter for the parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same, however the dice roll changes unless it happens to be the same number as before.

 c.
 What is the lexical scope of `newRoll`?

+newroll would have the same lexical scope as it's own declaration, but is the child of the return statement and the function itself.

 ### Task 3 - Stretch Goals